rrovetto/Orbital-Space-Ontology-Project/documentation/space-situational-awareness-ontology/ssao_README.md

-# The  (ODO)
+# The Space Situational Awareness Ontology (SSAO)

-# Description
+## Description
-ODO is an ontology of orbital debris.
-It minimally consists of class terms for types of orbital debris, their properties and the interelations thereof.
+The SSAO is an ontology of the SSA domain.
+It minimally consists of class terms for the processes and infrastructure by which persons and organizations achieve situational awareness of the the orbital space environment.
-It is intended to help facilitate data-sharing among disparate orbital debris databases or space object catalogs [1].
-It is also intended to provide a common terminology for orbital debris concepts an objects.
+These specificlly include:
+- observation, detection, identification, re-identification, and tracking processes of satellites in orbit
+- the physical systems and infrastructure, e.g., SSA networks (telescopes, etc.)
+- the observations and measurements themselves

+If expanded, the SSAO scope is the broader SSA domain.
+This includes class terms for the satellites themselves, other types of orbiting objects, etc. As such, an expanded version of the SSA will include terms from ODO.
+This is TBD.

+## Status

 ## Creator
-Robert J. Rovetto
-rrovetto@terpalum.umd.edu
-ORCID:

-# Status
-Under development (dependent on funding, collaboration, and circumstances to sustainably work on the project).
-Subject to revision, merger with other ontologies, name-change etc.
-No claims to completeness are made.

-# Publications & References
+## Publications

-[1] "An
+## Contact